kineticfire-labs/semver-multi/README.md

 </p>
 <p align="center">Figure 1 -- Multiple Artifact Versioning Problem</p>

 When versioning all artifacts with a single project-level version, an artifact may reflect a version increment even though the artifact has not changed.
-Figure 1 shows this scenario in which a new feature added to the `server` results in an increment of the `client's` minor version.
+Figure 1 shows this scenario in which a new feature added to the `server` results in an increment of the `client`'s minor version.

 Unnecessary and innacurate version increments incorrectly represent the artifact as a new and (likely) improved version of the previous one.
 The CI/CD pipeline and DevSecOps processes kick-off and culminate to distribute, store, and deploy an identical artifact to the previous version with no benefit.
 Needless version increments can produce a ripple of equally unnecessary version bumps on dependent projects.
 This effect can further compound "dependency hell", where developers find themselves caught between *version lock* and *version promiscuity* [1].